LadyEngineer/create-your-own-adventure/english/Monty-Python/search.md

 [Look for Grue](../grue/grue.md)

-Ride to the nearest castle.
+Trot to the nearest castle.

 Meet the black knight